lucasng-dev/zsh-config/README.md

 @zshup
 ```

-An alternative is to run manually a `git pull` on this project folder and re-run the `install.zsh` script.
+An alternative is to run manually a `git pull` on this project folder and re-run the `install.sh` script.

 ## Uninstall